-(7) The option vests as to 25% of the shares initially underlying the option on the first anniversary of the vesting commencement date and as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.
+(8) Under the original vesting schedule in effect prior to the Repricing, the options vest as to 25% of the shares initially underlying the option on the first anniversary of the vesting commencement date and as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.
+The original vesting schedule has since been modified pursuant to the Repricing, as described under footnote 7 above.

-(8) The option commenced vesting upon the consummation of the initial public offering of our common stock.
-The option vests as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.

-- (9) The option vests as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date. - (10) The option vests as to 12.5% of the shares initially underlying the option on the date that is six (6) months after the vesting commencement date and as to 1/48th of the shares initially underlying the option each month thereafter until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date. - (11) On December 15, 2022, Ms. Homans transitioned from our Chief Executive Officer and a member of our Board of Directors to a nonemployee consultant of the Company for a transition period scheduled to end on June 15, 2024.
-In December 2022, pursuant to the Homans Separation Agreement, all of her outstanding options were modified to extend their vesting and exercise periods to June 15, 2024.
+- (9) Under the original vesting schedule in effect prior to the Repricing, the option commenced vesting upon the consummation of the initial public offering of our common stock, then vests as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.
+The original vesting schedule has since been modified pursuant to the Repricing, as described under footnote 7 above. - (10) Under the original vesting schedule in effect prior to the Repricing, the option vests as to 12.5% of the shares initially underlying the option on the date that is six (6) months after the vesting commencement date and as to 1/48th of the shares initially underlying the option each month thereafter until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.
+The original vesting schedule has since been modified pursuant to the Repricing, as described under footnote 7 above. - (11) The option vests as to 12.5% of the shares initially underlying the option on the date that is six (6) months after the vesting commencement date and as to 1/48th of the shares initially underlying the option each month thereafter until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date. - (12) Under the original vesting schedule in effect prior to the Repricing, the option vests as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.
+The original vesting schedule has since been modified pursuant to the Repricing, as described under footnote 7 above. - (13) The option vests as to 25% of the shares initially underlying the option on the first anniversary of the vesting commencement date and as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date. - (14) Dr. Albertson ceased serving as our Chief Medical Officer and Head of Development on November 10, 2023 and, as such, all of her options have since expired following the three-month post-termination exercise period. - (15) The option vests as to 1/48th of the shares initially underlying the option each month until fully vested on the fourth anniversary of the vesting commencement date, subject to continued service to us through the applicable vesting date.